adtork/vWAN-Routing-Intent-with-Forced-Tunneling/README.md

 # What happens when I advertise 0/0 from OnPrem and RI injects 0/0 down Express-Route and the Spoke?

 > [!NOTE]
 > When testing propogation of the default route (0.0.0.0/0), this is assuming you are allowing default route propogation at the circuit level in the vwan hub, and also at the connetion level.
-If either of these are turned off, the default route will not be propogated either by the circuit level, or from the secured vhub injecting the 0.0.0.0/0 route!
+If either of these are turned off, the default route will not be propogated either by the circuit level, or from the secured vhub injecting the 0.0.0.0/0 route to spokes that are vnet peered to the vhub!
 > <br>
 > <br>
 Circuit Level at the vHub: